-This glucose roller coaster is known to people with high carbohydrate diet.
-Shortly after lunch, they are hungry again, which needs another high-carb snack.
+This glucose roller coaster known to people with high carbohydrate diet.
+Shortly after lunch, they are hungry again, which needs another high-carb snacks.

 The increase in blood glucose levels can also cause glycation at the cellular level where the blood glucose reacts with proteins in the body.
 This is one of the aging component.

 Conclusion: Most sandwiches made from wheat.
 They are easily digestible and rapidly increase the blood glucose level and insulin levels, which can lead to the notorious blood sugar “roller coaster” and excessive eating.